apache/couchdb-documentation/src/cluster/index.rst

 ==================

 As of CouchDB 2.0.0, CouchDB can be run in two different modes of operation:
-    * Standalone: The default mode of operation.
-Each instance is a single logical entity.
-Typically replication is setup to other standalone CouchDB instances.
+    * Standalone: In this mode, CouchDB's clustering is unavailable.
+CouchDB's HTML-based replication with other CouchDB installations remains available.
-    * Cluster: Multiple CouchDBs build a single entity where each CouchDB is a node in the cluster.
-The cluster itsself is a single logical database which is hosted on multiple servers/VMs.
-Operations like writing need to reach a quorum in the cluster to guarantee that the change is agreed on by all nodes eventually.
+    * Cluster: A cluster of CouchDB installations internally replicate with each other via optimized network connections.
+This is intended to be used with servers that are in the same data center.
+This allow for database sharding to improve performance.

 This section details the theory behind CouchDB clusters, and provides specific operational instructions on node, database and shard management.